 How do I know if my home’s electrical system is up to code?

-The best way to determine if your electrical system is up to code is to have it inspected by a licensed electrician.
+The best way to determine if your electrical system is up to code is to have it inspected by a professional electrician.
 They can identify any areas that need updates to meet current safety standards.
 Regular inspections, every 3 to 5 years, are recommended to ensure ongoing compliance.

 What are the dangers of not having my wiring up to code?